vijaykcse/hotel-booking-app/README.md

 You can view the live deployed application here:
 https://vijaykcse.github.io/hotel-booking-app/

-## **Frontend Workflow**

-The user interface is designed to guide the user seamlessly from searching for a room to completing a booking.
-The process includes date selection, real-time price updates, room comparison, and a final confirmation step, as detailed in the flowchart below.

-*(Note: You must upload your flowchart image to your GitHub repository with the name frontend-workflow.png for it to appear here.)*

 ## **Features**

 * **Dynamic Pricing:** Real-time price calculation based on dates, occupancy, and rate plans.